dgaydukov/cert-ocpjp11/files/ocpjp11.md

 If you want to disable assertion use `-da` or `-disableassertions`.
 You can enable/disable assertions from specific class/package `-ea:mypackage`.
 You can have multiple line ea or da.
 For example if you want to enable them in general but disable for mypackage `java -ea -da:mypackage`.
 If you want to enable/disable assertions for system classes (classes from JDK) use `-enablesystemasserstions`/`-esa` or `-disablesystemassertions`/`-dsa`
-If you want to enable/disable assertions for all subpckages use 3 dots `...` (called ellipsis). `java -ea:package1... -da:package2...
+If you want to enable/disable assertions for all subpackages use 3 dots `...` (called ellipsis). `java -ea:package1... -da:package2...
 Main`.

 Since assertions can be turned off by the will of user, it's not a good practice to verify `public` methods input params with assertions.
 It's better to use runtime exceptions for this purpose.
 Yet you can use assertions in `private` methods.
 The reason is since data into private methods goes by developer, so in case of error, he would find it during development.